TeamAudio/reaspeech-lite/README.md

 ## Usage

 To use the plugin in REAPER, add it to a track by clicking the "FX" button and selecting ReaSpeechLite.
-You can search for the plugin by name, or browse it under the "VST3" section.
+You can search for the plugin by name, or browse for it under the "VST3" section.

 > [!IMPORTANT]